 “While paragraph 9 of the Rules allows the Court to dispense with compliance with any rule, it does not allow a Court to dispense with the requirements of the Tax Court of Canada Act nor can this court change this Act.
 Section 17.1 of the Tax Court of Canada Act is clear and the Appellant may either appear in person or be represented by counsel….”

 Tax Court of Canada

 As a taxpayer, tax accountant or tax preparer, you will make significant contributions to a tax dispute during an audit or appeal to the Canada Revenue Agency (“CRA”).
-However, when the CRA has improperly denied your position, the next step is an appeal to the Tax Court of Canada.
+However, when the Appeals Division of the CRA has improperly denied your position, the next step is an appeal to the Tax Court of Canada.

-Non-lawyers cannot represent taxpayers during general procedure appeals so it is important to find a lawyer who is experienced in the unique rules of evidence and procedure exclusive to the Tax Court, as well as the complex regulatory regime surrounding taxation in Canada.
+Non-lawyers cannot represent taxpayers in general procedure appeals.
+It is important to find a lawyer who is experienced in the unique rules of evidence and procedure exclusive to the Tax Court, as well as the complex regulatory regime surrounding taxation in Canada.
 Tax lawyers at TNTL have experience advancing appeals in Tax Court and litigating cases against the Federal Government Lawyers who represent the CRA.
 Whatever the issue, we will vigorously advance your appeal to the Tax Court and beyond.

 Criminal Tax Evasion